The value of storage in electricity distribution: The role of markets: Problem description and optimization model

 \subsection{Market participation constraints}

-In deregulated markets, distribution companies may be allowed to use backup generation and storage as a last resort to meet electricity demand but not for market participation in general.
-If such restrictions apply, we limit the supply from non-grid resources to the shortfall of grid capacity relative to demand and impose the constraint
+In deregulated markets, distribution companies may be allowed to use backup generation and storage to avoid shedding exogenous load, but not for market participation in general.
+If such restrictions apply, we limit the supply from non-grid resources to the shortfall of grid capacity relative to demand, by imposing the market participation constraints,